Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 11. Aural Wind
 12. Meteor
 13. Meteor
-14. Explosive Impulse x3 - Proximity AEs around the edge, stay in the middle
-15. Triple Impact stream.
+14. Impact stream.
 Listen to the callouts and don't run too far from the middle
+15. Impact stream.
+Listen to the callouts and don't run too far from the middle
+16. Impact stream.
+Listen to the callouts and don't run too far from the middle
-16. Explosive Impulse - Proximity AE - pop `Sprint` and run to the edge
+17. Explosive Impulse - Proximity AE - pop `Sprint` and run to the edge
-17. Medusa Javelin - be close again to dodge this more easily
+18. Medusa Javelin - be close again to dodge this more easily
-18. Aural Wind
+19. Aural Wind
-19. *for the full timeline, see the [boss attacks queue sheet](./boss-attacks)*
+20. *for the full timeline, see the [boss attacks queue sheet](./boss-attacks)*

 ## Ozma